FrankLeymann/IAAS-Curriculum/doc/iaas-curriculum.md

 To support data exchange between application systems, IAAS is focussing on *messaging systems* (message queuing, publish/subscribe) and *service technologies*. *Service-oriented computing* (SoC) and *Service-oriented Architecture* (SOA) are studied in general, specific service technologies like *Web Services* and *REST*-based systems are investigated in particular.

-To support the operational requirements of application systems like automatic provisioning and deployment as well as automatic management, the use of *Cloud Computing* as well as proper Cloud middleware and Cloud technologies is investigated. *Application topologies* and corresponding modeling languages are of particular interest.
+To support the operational requirements of application systems like automatic provisioning and deployment as well as automatic management, the use of *Cloud Computing* as well as proper cloud middleware and cloud technologies is investigated. *Application topologies* and corresponding modeling languages are of particular interest.

-More and more, services are not only realized by software or human beings, but by also by sensors and actuators.
-Thus, IAAS is also concerned with the *Internet of Things* (IoT).
+More and more, services are not only realized by software or human beings, but also sensors and actuators have to be involved.
+Thus, IAAS is also concerned with the *Internet of Things* (IoT) and *cyber-physical systems* (CPS).

 *Transaction models* are discussed to ensure the robustness of application systems.
-In addition, the IAAS studies *optimization*-potentials of application systems in general, and of business processes in particular.
+In addition, IAAS studies *optimization*-potentials of application systems in general, and of business processes in particular.

 To support the transfer of research results into practice, IAAS has a special focus on patterns and *pattern languages*.
 Several pattern languages have been proposed by IAAS.
-Furthermore, pattern languages themselves are a research focus of IAAS.
+Furthermore, pattern languages themselves are a research focus on its own.

 Finally, several application domains are of high interest at IAAS like *simulation technology*, *eScience*, *Digital Humanities*, and *manufacturing systems*.

-This whole spectrum of topics is reflected in both, the research projects as well as the various courses of IAAS.
+This whole spectrum of topics is reflected in both, the research projects as well as the various courses offered by IAAS.

 ## <a name="Spectrum"></a> The Course Spectrum